Arthur Theate: Oostende

 In the summer of 2020, Theate saw no prospects of succeeding at Standard Liège, after which he was offered a trial with Belgian First Division A club Oostende.
 After a week of practicing with the first team, he was able to convince German coach Alexander Blessin of his abilities.
 Blessin mainly noticed his explosiveness and power, ideal for his high five-man backline and Gegenpressing tactics.
 Previously, Theate had not been able to convince Lommel or Lierse Kempenzonen during trials.

 In July 2020, he signed a three-year contract with an option with Oostende.
 Theate made his debut on 10 August 2020 in the Belgian First Division A against Beerschot, featuring in starting line-up.
 Together with Anton Tanghe he grew into the permanent centre-back duo in the Oostende defence.
 On 4 October 2020, he scored his first professional goal, heading home a cross against Royal Excel Mouscron putting his team in a good position ahead of their 3–0 victory.

-During the winter transfer period of the 2020–21 season, Oostende received an offer for Theate of €5 million from Italian Serie A club Bologna, but the Belgian coastal club refused.
+During the winter transfer period of the 2020–21 season, Oostende received an offer for Theate of €5 million from Italian club Bologna, but the Belgian coastal club refused.
 In his first season at Oostende, he managed to qualify for European play-offs, but eventually missed out.
 He missed only one game due to suspension and four matches due to injury, playing the entirety of the other 27 matches.

 In the 2021–22 season, Theate did not make an appearance during the first two matchdays pending a possible transfer.
 On the third matchday of the season, he returned to the starting line-up against Gent.
 On 22 August 2021, he picked up a red card in his last game for Oostende against his former club Standard.
 Theate played a total of 40 official matches for Oostende, in which he scored five goals.

 Bologna

-On 26 August 2021, Theate signed with Serie A club Bologna on initial season-long loan, with a subsequent obligation to buy.
+On 26 August 2021, Theate signed for Serie A club Bologna on initial season-long loan, with a subsequent obligation to buy.

-On 18 September 2021, Theate made his Bologna debut against defending champions Inter Milan on the fourth matchday of the season.
+On 18 September 2021, Theate made his debut against defending champions Inter Milan on the fourth matchday of the season.
 Theate came on as a substitute in the 74th minute behind 6–0 and headed in the 6–1 final score twelve minutes later.
 Bologna had started the season with a four-man defense, but after conceding twelve goals in three games, coach Siniša Mihajlović started the game against Lazio on 3 October with five at the back with Theate as left-sided centre-back.
 This was also his first start for the club.
 Theate contributed with an assist and a goal in the 3–0 win.

 Theate impressed during his season at Bologna, making 31 league appearances in which he scored twice and provided one assist.